Decision Questions for Probabilistic Automata on Small Alphabets: Binary PFA

 \section{Binary PFA}

-The following theorem shows that the $\lambda$-reachability and emptiness problems are NP-hard for binary PFA of \emph{polynomial ambiguity} with a \emph{fixed} and \emph{commuting} transition matrices.
+The following theorem shows that the $\lambda$-reachability and emptiness problems are NP-hard for binary PFA of \emph{polynomial ambiguity} with \emph{commuting} transition matrices (and the matrices can be assumed fixed in the case of $\lambda$-reachability and nonstrict emptiness).
 The emptiness problem for non-commutative binary PFA over $25$ states is known to be undecidable, at least over exponentially ambiguous PFA \cite{Hir}.
 Emptiness is also undecidable for exponentially ambiguous commutative PFA, although with many more states and a larger alphabet \cite{Bell19}.

-\begin{theorem} The $\lambda$-reachability and emptiness problems are NP-hard for binary probabilistic finite automata of polynomial ambiguity with fixed and commuting matrices of dimension $9$ for $\lambda$-reachability, $37$ for nonstrict emptiness, and $40$ for strict emptiness. \end{theorem} \begin{proof} We use a reduction from the solvability of binary quadratic Diophantine equations.
+\begin{thm} The $\lambda$-reachability and emptiness problems are NP-hard for binary probabilistic finite automata of polynomial ambiguity with commuting matrices of dimension $9$ for $\lambda$-reachability, $37$ for nonstrict emptiness, and $40$ for strict emptiness.
+Moreover, the matrices can be assumed \emph{fixed} for the $\lambda$-reachability and nonstrict emptiness problems. \end{thm} \begin{proof} We use a reduction from the solvability of binary quadratic Diophantine equations.
 Namely, given an equation of the form $ax^2 + by - c = 0$, where $a, b, c \in \mathbb{N}$, it is NP-hard to determine if there exists $x, y \in \mathbb{N}$ satisfying the equation \cite{MA78}.
 We begin with the $\lambda$-reachability problem before considering the emptiness problem.

 {\bf $\lambda$-Reachability reduction.} Let $A = $ and note that $A^k = $ and that $(A \otimes A)^k_{1,4} = (A^k \otimes A^k)_{1, 4} = k^2$.
 We form a weighted automaton\footnote{For our purposes here, by a \emph{weighted automaton} we simply mean an automaton whose initial vector, final vector, and transition matrices are over nonnegative integers.} $W_1$ on binary alphabet $\Sigma = \{h, g\}$ in the following way to encode $ax^2 + by$ (we will deal with $c$ later).
 Let $W_1 = (u_1, \phi, v_1)$ where $u_1, v_1 \in \mathbb{N}^7$ and $\phi: \Sigma^* \to \mathbb{N}^{7 \times 7}$.
 We define $u_1 = (a, 0, 0, 0, b, 0, 0)^T$, $v_1 = (0, 0, 0, 1, 0, 1, 0)^T$ and $\phi(\ell) = \frac{1}{4}\phi'(\ell)$ for $\ell \in\{h, g\}$ with